TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

-• Interoperability infrastructure under the Interoperable Europe Act (Regulation 2024/903)
+• Data management platforms: Interoperability requirements under the Interoperable Europe Act (Regulation 2024/903) are driving procurement of data exchange infrastructure

 Key CPV Codes for IT Services